srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 ### Exercise 4: Logging Route Azure Stream Analytics Job

-To verify that the logging route is working as expected, we will create a Stream Analytics job that routes logging messages to Blob storage.
+To verify that the logging route is working as expected, we will create a Stream Analytics job that routes logging messages to Blob storage, which can then be validated using Storage Explorer in the Azure Portal.

 This will enable us to verify that our route includes the following settings: